 If you’re in a workplace where you often need to connect different systems, like in a computer class, exam center, etc., you need to share one system with another one.
 However, sometimes sharing may not be easy and you may face trouble while connecting machines.
-If you’re not able to access a shared folder on Windows 8, from a Windows 7 machine, that is a different issue.
-But if your are unable to join a Shared Computer, then this post may help you troubleshoot the problem.
+If you’re not able to access a shared folder on Windows 10, from a Windows 8/7 machine, that is a different issue.
+But if you are unable to join a Shared Computer, then this post may help you troubleshoot the problem.

 Logon Failure Unknown username or bad password

-If you are facing this problem, here is simple method to resolve this issue:
+If you are facing this problem, here is a simple method to resolve this issue:

 Making mistakes while editing the Windows Registry could affect your system adversely.
 So be careful while editing registry entries and create a System Restore point before proceeding.